caretdashcaret/IntroTo3DGraphics/README.md

 * Every "action" in Blender is an operator call, and they `poll` to determine what mode they're in
     * Some only work in Edit Mode and others in Object Mode
     * Example: `Extrude` only works in Edit Mode and the API call will throw an exception if not in Edit mode
+* You need to have a new cube created and selected (this code turns a new cube into a house)
 ```python
 import bpy #Import Blender bpy module
 import bmesh #Import Blender bmesh module for selecting verticies